aykutarslantas/A/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play football s
+- ⚡ Fun fact: I love to maths and play football s

 ### Languages and Tools: